-We are using the Net Zero Investment Framework to support us in implementing our strategy to being Net Zero by 2050.
+We are using the Net Zero Investment Framework (NZIF) to support us in implementing our strategy to being Net Zero by 2050.
 We have developed an implementation plan which sets out the four pillars of our approach: governance and strategy, targets and objectives, asset class alignment, and stewardship and engagement.
 We believe success across these four elements will best enable us to implement the change needed.
-The Net Zero Implementation Plan can be found on our website.